meg-codes/bash-notes/FileSystem.md

 # Command Line Cheat Sheet

 ## What this is document and isn't
-This document is by no means even approaching a comprehensive guide to all the useful features of the Bash Commandline.
-It does, however, try to collect some commands and their syntax in a useful format.
+This document is a basic guide to getting around the file system of a POSIX (Unix, Linux, MacOS based system).
+It is not comprehensive.

 It is also geared primarily to POSIX based systems (though Windows 10 users should note that an Ubuntu command line now exists for it, too!).